 Ways to Re-engage App Users

-Now that we are crystal clear about the adverse effects of high user abandonment rate, let us talk about some of the re engagement strategies through which organizations can achieve better user engagement numbers.
+Now that we are crystal clear about the adverse effects of high user abandonment rate, let us talk about how to re-engage users with an app and some of the re engagement strategies through which organizations can achieve better user engagement numbers.

 Email Re Engagement Strategy